MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 #### Correct Answer, and Incorrect Answer
 <ul>
      <li>
-     As a feature of the Questions and Answers section of the quiz, when an answer is answered teh User will get direct feedback from the quiz to let them know if they have answered correctly or not.
+     As a feature of the Questions and Answers section of the quiz, when an answer is answered the User will get direct feedback from the quiz to let them know if they have answered correctly or not.
 If the answer is wrong the user will be told and the correct answer will be revealed with a tick beside it in green.</li>
      <li> The main purpose of this is to offer the User directed feedback from the quiz.
      </li>
      </ul>